The Third Man (PG)

 Notorious (MoMA, Oxford)

 One hundred years after his birth, Alfred Hitchcock lives.
-This group show looks at his legacy in art (right), with the likes of Douglas Gordon, Cindy Sherman and Atom Egoyan.
+Group show looks at his legacy in art (right), most cunningly in the Phoenix Tapes.
 To 3 Oct

 Tom LubbockReuse content